-Dr Mawhinney was unequivocal in warning - in the wake of talks between John Redwood, the former Welsh Secretary and Sir James - that there was no question of a referendum on the wider issue of the UK's EU membership, adding: "I should make clear that there is no question of negotiating this position with any other party."
+He was unequivocal in warning - in the wake of talks between John Redwood, the former Secretary of State for Wales, and Sir James - that there was no question of a referendum on the wider issue of the United Kingdom's membership of the European Union, adding: "I should make clear that there is no question of negotiating this position with any other party."

-Mr Clarke went out of his way to stress that the EU was "to our national interests, both commercial and political."
-Mr Clarke's passionate defence of the political as well as merely economic importance of membership will be seen as a rebuke to those Euro-sceptics-including Mr Redwood-who have in effect argued that Britian signed up only for the single market."
+Mr Clarke went out of his way to stress that the EU was "to our national interests, both commercial and political".
+Mr Clarke's passionate defence of the political as well as merely economic importance of membership will be seen as a rebuke to those Euro-sceptics, including Mr Redwood, who have in effect argued that Britain signed up only for the single market."

-The Chancellor added: "We must have the self confidence and the determination to play our proper part in shaping Europe.
-In 10 or 20 years' time I want to see the UK at the heart of an outward-looking, free-trading, felxible and democratic union of nation states."
+The Chancellor added: "We must have the self-confidence and the determination to play our proper part in shaping Europe."Reuse content